 First one is an all-aspects of Catan in-depth guide, while the second focuses mainly on different playing strategies.
 We’ve discussed the ore+grain and brick+wood, but those are just the two most powerful.

-We’re just below a thousand words, so I’ve kept my promised to keep this short.
+We’re just over a thousand words, so I’ve kept my promised to keep this short.
 I hope you made it through in 10 minutes, just like I said.
 Did you? 🙂 Was the guide helpful for you?
 Please leave a comment below.